Online Writing Courses Courses for Credit

-Intermediate Writing provides access to 16 weekly lessons, with links to readings and related writing assignments.
+- Intermediate Writing: Research Writing in a Persuasive Mode provides access to 16 weekly lessons, with links to readings and related writing assignments.
 Students learn how to engage in various components of the writing process while developing critical reading and thinking skills.
 Topics include writing about controversial topics, argumentation styles, source documentation and how to use multimedia resources.

 - Introduction to Writing: Academic Prose is an online complement to a graduate-level course.
 The course materials are presented in a similar 16-week format, with links to several online readings and assignment descriptions.
 The syllabus begins with assignments related to debate and dialogue, cultural myths, and visual literacy.
 Additional writing activities include a family narrative, a school board project, and a media analysis.